mattferris/http-routing/Readme.md

 Dispatcher
 ----------

-The dispatcher resolves requests by comparing the URI of the passed `Request` object against it's list of routes. `Dispatcher` expects an object implementing `MattFerris\Di\ContainerInterface` at instantiation which it users to inject dependencies into the route actions.
+The dispatcher resolves requests by comparing the URI of the passed `Request` object against it's list of routes.

     use MattFerris\HttpRouting\Dispatcher;
-    use MattFerris\Di\Di;

-    $dispatcher = new Dispatcher(new Di());
+    $dispatcher = new Dispatcher();

 Calling `dispatch()` routes the request to an action, which, in turn, returns a response.
 This response is then returned by `dispatch()`.
 The response is an instance of `Response`.
 Unless you want to modify the current request, you can call `dispatch()` without arguments, however you can pass a custom request for processing.
 To send the response to the client, call `send()` on the returned response.